 As the war went on, American B-29s began to appear in the sky.
 On July 25, a bombing mission near the camp resulted in the POW barracks being destroyed.
 After the POWs recovered the dead, the POWs were moved to Nisshin Flour Mill.

 Harry was liberated by the American Occupation Forces and was returned to the Philippines for medical treatment.
-On the U.S.S.
-Yarmouth, he returned to the United States at San Francisco on October 8, 1945.
+He returned to the United States on the USS Yarmouth at San Francisco on October 8, 1945.
 After receiving more medical treatment, he returned to Chicago where he married his girlfriend, Dorothy, who had waited for him to return home not knowing if he was alive or dead.
 Together they would raise a son and a daughter.

 After he returned home, Harry helped the families of William Burns and Charles Peterson bring the remains of their sons home by drawing a map to show the families where they had been buried.
 This map also allowed the army to rebury the remains of Edwin Singletary at the American Military Cemetery outside of Manila.

 Harry was discharged, from the army, on May 10, 1947.
-The effects of the war did not end with Harry’s return home and married Dorothy Siessmann.
+The effects of the war did not end with Harry’s return home and married Dorothy Siessmann on January 10, 1946.
 Harry’s son recalled the first time he ever saw his father cry was on the day that his mother died.
 Harry’s wife had provided the support he needed to start his life over again.
 Harry J. Norowul passed away on October 18, 1989.

 The picture at the top of the page was taken of Harry, by the Japanese, while he was a prisoner.
 The number 487 is written on it.
 This was Harry’s POW identification number.
 Harry’s son, Walter, received the photo during his father’s wake.
 A man came up to him and said that he thought Walter might want the picture.
 Right after the man handed Walter the photo, Walter was temporarily distracted by someone else, when he turned back to talk to the man, the man was gone.
 Walter never learned who the man was and how the man came to have his father’s POW photo.